YibinLong/Portfolio-Website/src/content/blog/2025-11-19-my-ai-methodology.md

 Open your preferred coding tool.

 I use both Cursor and Claude Code.
 I open up the Cursor IDE, and have two terminals of Claude Code open: one with Sonnet 4.5 Thinking, and one with GLM 4.6.
 I also have OpenAI's Codex VSCode extension open as well.
 That's four different LLMs!
 I like the variety, because I noticed different LLMs in different environments tend to be better at different tasks.
-I'll expand on this more in another post.
+I'll expand on this in another post.

 Paste in the initial requirements document and the PRD you just created into the repo.